BCStudentSoftwareDevTeam/documentation/plans.md

 title: Future Planning
 description: Upcoming SSDT projects, upgrades, improvements, and wishlists.
 published: true
-date: 2019-10-16T14:42:39.386Z
+date: 2019-10-16T14:46:02.423Z
 tags:
 ---

-# Infrastructure
+# Infrastructure In Progress
-New servers, new networking, new authentication, new support scripts
+New servers, new networking, new authentication, new support scripts.

 ## Create new base VM
 * Ubuntu 18.04 LTS